https://ltn-global-website.s3.amazonaws.com/content/_bannerWebp/How-to-achieve-zero-latency-in-your-video-streams.webp

 Streaming quality settings

 While viewers generally prefer higher-quality video, it comes at the cost of increased processing time and data transfer: Low- and ultra-low-latency video require more data, which can increase latency.
-Balancing video quality with latency requirements is a key consideration if you want to deliver the best possible viewing experience.
+Balancing quality with video latency requirements is a key consideration if you want to deliver the best possible viewing experience.

 Encoding and decoding delays